-Team Context of observation Evidence of Superficial audit supervision Evidence of Non tested sample & premature sign-off A Audit of a provincial health service provider The team leader was away from the team for much of the engagement.
-The audit engagement was lacking coordination and clarity of work tasks. \Rightarrow The team members undertake a minimum verification on client' stock without proper planning.
+Team Context of observation Evidence of Superficial audit supervision Evidence of Non tested sample and premature sign-off A Audit of a provincial health service provider The team leader was away from the team for much of the engagement.
+The audit engagement was lacking coordination and clarity of work tasks Î The team members undertake a minimum verification on client' stock without proper planning.
 They checked a sample well below what was required.
-They conducted the procedure in a very short time with insufficient depth. В Audit of a regional province The team leader seemed to lack confidence in his knowledge of recent changes of regulation relevant to the auditee context.
+They conducted the procedure in a very short time with insufficient depth В Audit of a regional province The team leader seemed to lack confidence in his knowledge of recent changes of regulation relevant to the auditee context.
 She/he did visit the team, but conducted a very light review.
 Largely leaving the team without supervision.
 Individual audit steps and procedures were not managed.
-A visit was made to the audit team at the end of the fieldwork/assignment and a very light check on findings conducted. ⇒ Team members were in charge of one of the province' social donation accounts.
+A visit was made to the audit team at the end of the fieldwork/assignment and a very light check on findings conducted ⇒ Team members were in charge of one of the province' social donation accounts.
 They did not follow the required sample selection and procedure for such a review.
 They argued that it would be difficult to follow the requirements and procedures.
-They did not take further examination on any suspicious items and decided to conclude the review without further checks. С Audit of a municipality Team leader admitted that the team did not complete the overall review.
+They did not take further examination on any suspicious items and decided to conclude the review without further checks С Audit of a municipality Team leader admitted that the team did not complete the overall review.
 There are no signatures of the team leader and audit manager in the working papers, although they visited the team during the preliminary fieldwork.
-The team leader asked about general problems without looking at the documents in detail. \Rightarrow Team members did not complete an overall review.
+The team leader asked about general problems without looking at the documents in detail ¢ Team members did not complete an overall review.
 They argue that it was difficulties to collect the entire sample, because the volume of evidence was very high.
 They only selected the evidence representing the largest budget centre and the worst documentation.
-In the end, they conclude their findings without including valid evidence.
-D Audit of a state-own enterprise Team leader stated that she was appointed to lead the team although she has no experience on the auditee's context and this type of audit.
-Only one auditor in her team has experience and has audited in the same context before. \Rightarrow Most of the team members are not familiar with auditing the government subsidy programme administered by the client.
+In the end, they conclude their findings without including valid evidence D Audit of a state-owned enterprise Team leader stated that she was appointed to lead the team although she has no experience on the auditee's context and this type of audit.
+Only one auditor in her team has experience and has audited in the same context before ⇒ Most of the team members are not familiar with auditing the government subsidy programme administered by the client.
 The work exhibits a lack of planning and proper procedure.
-Team members appeared to take the review too lightly.
-E Audit at a national custom office The team leader conducted a superficial review.
+Team members appeared to take the review too lightly E Audit at a national custom office The team leader conducted a Superficial review.
 He/she sometimes asks how things have been done, but only in general terms.
 The working papers, other documents and audit procedures are not checked.
 The team leader does not feel that the standardized checks are relevant.
-He/she believes there are many unnecessary steps, which waste time. \Rightarrow Team members have conducted a very light review on the selected evidence.
+He/she believes there are many unnecessary steps, which waste time Ì Team members have conducted a very light review on the selected evidence.
 A sample was selected based on convenience.
 Shortcuts to complete the review were clearly taken.
-Team members to simply follow and avoid what the team leader believes are unnecessary steps.
+Team members to simply follow and avoid what the team leader believes are unnecessary steps superficial supervision (see Figure 3).

-Some team leaders engage in practices that downplay their responsibility to supervise, monitor and manage tensions in the team.
-This cascades down and provides discretionary space for team members to downscale the audit process by avoiding legitimate audit tasks.
-In these circumstances the team leaders withdraw themselves somewhat from the team by performing superficial supervision (see Figure 3 above).
 We posit that superficial supervision occurs as a relatively inexperienced team leader chooses to withdraw themselves from the sometimes, necessary, intensive monitoring of the team.
 This practice may be perceived to shield their lack of capability from the team.
-Superficial audit supervision is a form of RAQP conducted by team leaders.
+Superficial audit supervision is a form of RAQP conducted by team leaders: